S525754/Tweet-Analysis-/README.md

 Using the Tortoise SVN and GIT clone command you can pull the repository into your local system.
 Link is mentioned below. https://github.com/S525754/Tweet-Analysis---Airline-Sentiment.git

-How to execute the command:
+How to execute the scripts in Pythonshell:
+1) Run Mapper.py by using the command execfile('mapper.py')
+2) Run reducer.py by using the following command execfile('reducer.py')

 hadoop fs -put Tweets.CSV  This command will place the CSV file in HDFS hs mapper.py reducer.py myinput joboutput  -> Will generate the output